apache/cordova-apache-board-reports/README.md

 - [http://www.apache.org/dev/pmc.html#newchair](http://www.apache.org/dev/pmc.html#newchair)

+Use [Whimsy](https://whimsy.apache.org/board/agenda), sign in, then press the "Add Item" button on the bottom toolbar.
+Select the new `Incoming Chair` PMC member in the dropdown list, then press the "Draft" button.

 ### We want to add a developer as a committer, and consequently the PMC (our project rule).
 What does the PMC chair have to do?

 File a new issue in the [new_committer_and_pmc repo](https://github.com/cordova/new_committer_and_pmc).